KiteSync/realm-sync-js/README.md

 - __Auth__ -- an authentication API that connects to common auth providers (Facebook).
 - __Incremental Sync__ -- only synchronizes changes since the users last sync reducing the amount of data transferred.
 - __Conflict Management__ -- resolves conflicts between identical objects on the client's device.
+- [__Proof-of-Concept Application__](/examples/ReactNativeIOSNotes) -- a production notes application that leverages the node module.

-Upcoming versions of KiteSync will likely provide additional services:
+Upcoming versions of KiteSync will focus on providing additional services:

 - __Public/Private Routing__ -- allows developers to choose which data is privately synced per user and data synced to all mobile users.
 - __Event Notification__ -- provides notification when syncing is initialized, in progress, and completed.